 The campaign period for the 2025 Municipal Election is October 31, 2024, to December 31, 2025.

 Candidate Requirements

-On or before March 1 of each year, all Candidates are required to complete Form 26 (Campaign Disclosure Statement and Financial Statement) for the previous calendar year if the candidate accepted contributions or incurred expenses in that year.
+On or before March 1 of each year, all Candidates who have received contributions in the previous year are required to complete Form 26 (Campaign Disclosure Statement and Financial Statement) for the previous calendar year.